Free worldwide shipping on every order

 RiskMitigation

 Guest adverse reaction (rare — photosensitivity)Pre-session screening questionnaire for contraindications (photosensitizing medications, active skin cancer).
 Posted contraindication signage.
-FDA-registered equipment with established safety profile.
+FDA-listed equipment with established safety profile.

 Equipment malfunctionCommercial-grade equipment with warranty.
 Spare unit or rapid replacement agreement.
 Regular maintenance schedule.